-This is a sponsored post written by me on behalf of UPack.
-All opinions are my own, we truly had a fantastic experience!
+This post is sponsored by UPack.
+All opinions expressed are my own.

 - Start donation piles.
 You can even call some companies out to pick it up for you.

-- Get your house as clean as possible (throw away any trash or things you've been meaning to deal with)
+- Get your house as clean as possible (throw away trash or things you've meant to deal with).

-- Start selling the things you don't want to take with you (it's best to start the packing process with only thing things you want to take with you.
+- Start selling the things you don't want to take with you (it's best to start the packing process with only the things you want to take with you.

-- Make lists of all bills and prepare cut off times and dates including (utilities, car insurance, and any recurring payments)
+- Make lists of all bills and prepare cut-off times and dates, including utilities, car insurance, and recurring payments.

 - Prepare your mail forwarding.
 Do you already have an address in your new city?
 Do you know where you will be forwarding your mail?

-Upack offers a full free downloadable checklist that was extremely helpful during our moving process!
-You can get that [here]
+Upack offers a complete, free downloadable checklist that was extremely helpful during our moving process!

 - Prescriptions/Medications